-San Joaquin High School strives to create an environment of increased parental involvement.
+McFarland Independent School strives to create an environment of increased parental involvement.
 Our administrative team and the entire faculty and staff actively practice an "open door" policy, believing that the school's parents and community members are an integral part of our success.
-Opportunities for involvement include participation in budget development (site and district) through LCAP/LCFF meetings held throughout the year, ELAC (English Learner Advisory Committee), DELAC (District English Learner Advisory Committee), and development of the Single Plan for Student Achievement (SPSA).
-Parents are encouraged to access the student information system, Infinite Campus, online and on a phone app.
-Parents are encouraged to be a part of the team monitoring student achievement.
+In addition, parents are encouraged to be a part of the team monitoring student achievement.
 Through the parent portal of the McFarland Unified School District's student information system, a parent can monitor his/her student's academic achievement, attendance, and behavior, as documented daily at the school.
-At least one member of ELAC is elected to serve at the district level, DELAC.
-Other opportunities for parental involvement include LCAP School Site Council, Back-To-School Night, Parent/Teacher Conferences, Career Day, field trip parent supervisors, and school/community events to mark significant milestones such as graduation ceremonies.